-The Irish Prison Service and the Minister for Justice and Equality must stop ignoring chronic problems in our prisons including overcrowding, restricted regimes and a lack of provision for young adults, says the JCFJ, in response to today’s [25 June 2018] launch of the Irish Prison Service's Annual Report for 2017.
+The Irish Prison Service and the Minister for Justice and Equality must stop ignoring chronic problems in our prisons including overcrowding, extended lock-up and a lack of provision for young adults, says the JCFJ, in response to today’s [25 June 2018] launch of the Irish Prison Service's Annual Report for 2017.

-JCFJ is concerned about the ongoing problems that are present in Irish prisons, due to chronic overcrowding, a lack of provision for the needs of young adults, and the persistently high number of prisoners on restricted regimes are all areas in urgent need of attention.
+JCFJ is concerned about the ongoing problems that are present in Irish prisons, due to chronic overcrowding, a lack of provision for the needs of young adults, and the persistently high number of prisoners on extended lock-up, and considers these issues as urgently needing attention.

 Overcrowding has been an issue in the Dóchas Centre [the women’s prison at Mountjoy] for more than a decade, and is also a chronic problem in Limerick's men’s and women’s prisons.
 By not adhering to the maximum bed capacity limits, the prison service is ignoring the Inspector of Prisons and flouting its own maximum capacity figures for these institutions.

-The number of prisoners on restricted regimes - locked in a cell for more than 19 hours a day - has increased by approximately 12 percent in the year covered by the annual report and now stands at 481 individuals.
+The number of prisoners on extended lock-up - locked in a cell for more than 19 hours a day - has increased by approximately 12 percent in the year covered by the annual report and now stands at 481 individuals.
 Figures for the year previous indicated that over a quarter of the prison population were ‘on-protection’.
-The JCFJ would like to see a reduction in these numbers reflected in the 2017 report.

-The JCFJ would like to see a reiterated commitment to reduce the number of people in prison in the report, as well as an explanation for why the number of prisoners offered a place on the Community Return Programme reduced so dramatically in 2017.
+The JCFJ wants to see a reiterated commitment to reduce the number of people in prison as well as an explanation for why the number of prisoners offered a place on the Community Return Programme reduced so dramatically in 2017.

 Posted in Criminality, Prisons and Justice News